AmazingThew/KnobSock/readme.md

 #TODO
 Will probably find a way to wrap the server in a WebSocket proxy and make a Javascript client next time I end up in Three.js land.
+There are definitely some rough edges right now; I've mostly been adding features as I need them.
 Feel free to contribute.